fcoelhomrc/fcoelhomrc/README.md

   - Curricular Internship: Automatized a optical tweezer system, by developing an algorithm for particle detection & deploying it with a GUI
   - Summer Internship: Studied techniques for light modulation, employing it as an encoding method for optical computing, with applications to Machine Learning

-- Microcontroller projects
+- Curricular projects
   - Developed a PID controller for automatic balancing of a simplified drone model, using a ESP32 board and Micropython
   - Developed a prototype for a web application for assisting visually impaired people, using a color sensor to obtain text-to-speech color measurements

-- Programmed a solver for Schrödinger equation using finite difference methods, allowing for visualization of the classical double-slit experience
+  - Developed a solver for Schrödinger equation using finite difference methods, allowing for simulation of 2D wavefunction propagation
+  - Took on the [https://www.kaggle.com/datasets/puneet6060/intel-image-classification](Intel Natural Image Classification Challange), with clustering and semi-supervised approaches
+  - Performed unsupervised anomaly detection with the [https://www.mvtec.com/company/research/datasets/mvtec-ad](MVTec Dataset), with several Deep Learning approaches including autoencoders, GANs, and Vision Transformers